 These are excellent news sources.
-My selections emphasize nature, but some such as Cronkite News for Arizona cover politics, health, education, and other human concerns.
+My selections emphasize nature, but some cover politics, health, education, and other human concerns including the need to laugh.

 - Arizona (USA), Cronkite News (PBS) General Topics